galileo680/System-AI/README.md

 ## Project Structure

 The project consists of several main components:
-- `API` - REST API interface allowing interaction with the system.
+- `Algorithms`: Contains compiled `.dll` files for each metaheuristic algorithm module.
+- `Functions`: Includes compiled `.dll` files for different fitness function modules.
+- `Controllers`: Manages the request handling for the API endpoints.
+- `Interfaces`: Defines contracts for services and algorithm behaviors.
+- `Properties`: Configuration settings for the project.
-- `Core` - Business logic responsible for managing algorithms and experiments.
+- `Services`: Core business logic for managing algorithms and fitness functions.
-- `Data Access` - Data access abstraction layer.
-- `Models` - Data model classes.
-- `Services` - Services performing specific business logic tasks.
+- `Util`: Utility classes and helper functions.
+- `Program.cs`: The entry point of the application.

 ## API Endpoints